DeepLenin/fashion-mnist_png/README.md

 Sometimes you just don't want all this parsing stuff.

 I was about to fork one of repos or gists ([1], [2], [3]) which convert original MNIST into png images.
-But some of them doesn't have licenses, some has too restricted as for me.
-That's why I've wrote this script and included MIT license.
+But some of them don't have licenses, some has too restricted as for me.
+That's why I've written this script and included MIT license.

 ## Usage